 Ask any prospective coach about the training they have received.
 The International Coaching Federation is the professional association for coaches.
 The federation includes a list of coaching programs that it has verified as high quality training.
 If your potential coach does not have training from one of these high-quality programs, ask why and consider whether the training that they received instead is sufficient.
 High quality training has received rigorous external review process.
 These programs have demonstrated that the curriculum aligns with the ICF “definition of coaching, Core Competencies and Code of Ethics.”
 Training should include enough hours of learning to be a deep and substantial program.
 The program also should include a certain number of clinical hours that allow for sufficient practice and feedback as a coach.

 Ask prospective coaches about the scope of their experience, including certifications received.
+Coaches differ in education and backgrounds, plus varying coaching certifications.
 The ICF offers levels of certification–Associate Certified Coach, Professional Certified Coach, and Master Certified Coach.
 Each level of certification requires a set number of clinical hours coached, plus a required number of professional development hours of additional training.
 Certified coaches must also engage in many hours of supervision–sharing coaching sessions with a higher ranked coach to receive feedback and paths for improving one’s practice.
 Again, if your prospective coach is not certified by the ICF or otherwise, find out why.

 Assess the vision of your coach with your needs.
 What is the emphasis of the work that your potential coach provides?
 Does her background resonate with your professional career?
 Your spiritual faith?
 Your background?
 Perhaps you want someone with similar identities to you; perhaps you want someone with a very different outlook.
 Have a meaningful conversation with your prospective coach on what they value in a coaching relationship and what their ideal client looks like.
 Feel the chemistry and see if it will inspire you to stretch into your best version of yourself.